weaviate/weaviate-io/developers/weaviate/current/data-schema/schema-configuration.md

     "dataType": [                         // The data type of the object as described above, When creating cross references, a property can have multiple dataTypes
     "string"
     ],
+    "tokenization": "word",               // Split field contents into word-tokens when indexing into the inverted index.
+See Property Tokenization below for more detail.
     "moduleConfig": {                     // module specific settings
       "text2vec-contextionary": {
           "skip": true,                     // if true, the whole property will NOT be included in vectorization. default is false, meaning that the object will be NOT be skipped